-The Prestige Series Guitars are considered to be the most popular models in the Ibanez lineup because of the excellent craftsmanship, playability, and tone they offer.
+The Prestige Series Guitars are considered to be the most popular in the Ibanez lineup.
+This is because of the excellent craftsmanship, playability, and tone they offer.

-The Ibanez Prestige Series Guitars are used by many professional players who appreciate the quality of these instruments.
-The experienced team of luthiers and technicians at Ibanez has set the standard for guitar craftsmanship.
+They are used by many professional players.
+Those who appreciate the quality of these instruments.
+The luthiers and technicians at Ibanez have set the standard for guitar craftsmanship.

-However, in 2009, Ibanez stopped the production of guitars in Korea and started making the Prestige Series again, but this time in their FujiGen factory in Japan.
+However, in 2009, Ibanez stopped the production of guitars in Korea.
+They decided to start making the Prestige Series again.
+But this time in their FujiGen factory in Japan.

 Ever wonder where PRS guitars are made?